rubymonsters/ruby-for-beginners/source/15-bonus_2/02-modules.md

 then included the module to the class `Person`.
 This, at the very least, makes the method `encrypted_password` much easier to read.
 Doesn't it?

-We refer to the process of moving some logic (code) from one method to another, new method as "extracting a method".
+We refer to the process of moving some logic (code) from one method to another new method as "extracting a method".
 In our case we have extracted the method `encrypt` from the method `encrypt_password`.
 When we do this, methods usually become shorter and more readable.